THE TRANSFORMATIONAL TREND OF THE SIERRA LEONE CORRECTIONAL SERVICE CONTINUES*

 thinks about the tangible realities that this DG has brought into Sierra Leone's Correctional Service.

-commissioned two pivotal buildings that have added value to the Sierra Leone Correctional Service.
-The showroom at Pike Street in Freetown which among other things is to
+two pivotal buildings that have added value to the Sierra Leone Correctional Service.
+The showroom at Pike Street in Freetown which among other things is to display the

-display the works in inmates and the new billet for trainees of the Correctional Service are enviable steps that have been taken in ensuring that the transformation from
+works in inmates and the new billet for trainees of the Correctional Service are enviable steps that have been taken in ensuring that the transformation from prisons to

 On the commissioning of the new showroom of the Sierra Leone Correctional Service, the Minister of Internal Affairs Honorable Paulo Conteh joined the Sierra Leone

-organized on Wednesday July 12th 2017, Mr. Conteh said that since the then Prisons was transformed into a Correctional Service by an Act of parliament of 2014, the
+on Wednesday July 12th 2017, Mr. Conteh said that since the then Prisons was transformed into a Correctional Service by an Act of parliament of 2014, the administration

 "Before now, the only way to display inmates' products was through trade fares done at the Siaka Stevens National Stadium; this rendered the public less knowledge about